Austin-Healey Sebring Sprite: Class domination at the 1959 Twelve Hours of Sebring

-For the celebrated long-distance race at Sebring, Florida, in March 1959, the BMC Competition Department entered three Austin-Healey Sprites in the 12 Hours Grand Prix d'Endurance.
-The cars were prepared by Donald's son Geoffrey Healey at the company's Cape Works in Warwick, and were fitted with a prototype Dunlop disc brake on all four wheels as well as wire wheels (and tyres) from the same company.
+For the long-distance race at Sebring, Florida, in March 1959, the BMC Competition Department entered three Austin-Healey Sprites in the 12 Hours Grand Prix d'Endurance.
+The cars were prepared by Donald's son Geoffrey Healey at the company's Cape Works in Warwick, and were fitted with prototype disc brakes on all four wheels as well as wire wheels and tyres, all courtesy of Dunlop.
 Larger twin 11/4-inch SU carburettors gave the engines more performance and special twin-plate racing clutches took the drive to straight-cut close-ratio gearboxes.
 The cars were raced by Hugh Sutherland, Phil Stiles, Ed Leavens, Dr Harold Kunz, Fred Hayes, John Christy and John Colgate Jnr.
 Despite setbacks, the Sprites managed to finish first, second and third in their class, and their success in this premier sportscar race, which was part of FIA World Sportscar Championship, gave valuable publicity to BMC in the important North American market.

 Healey Sebring Sprites

-The Healeys subsequently offered to equip customers' Sprites to a similar specification to the Sebring cars, though using twin 11/2-inch SU H4 carburettors and a complete replacement braking system by Girling.
-This comprised 81/2-inch 'Type 9' calliper discs for the front wheels and 8-inch drums at the rear, with all brake lines, unions, flexibles and fluid being replaced with Girling equipment.
-One such Sprite (registered 888 HPA) was owned, tuned and raced by Beatrice Shilling, the aeronautical engineer now hailed a Second World War hero for making a small but life-saving improvement to the Rolls-Royce Merlin engines fitted to both the RAF's Hurricane and Spitfire fighter aircraft.
-These Healey Sebring Sprites were modified at The Cape Works, and from early 1960 also at the small workshop at the London showrooms in Grosvenor Street, where the Healey Speed Equipment Division was run by the then reigning British Rally Champion, John Sprinzel and the chief mechanic was future F1 driver Paul Hawkins.
+The Healeys subsequently offered to bring customers' Sprites to a specification similar to that of the Sebring cars, though using twin 11/2-inch SU H4 carburettors and a complete replacement braking system by Girling.
+The brakes comprised 81/2-inch 'Type 9' calliper discs for the front wheels and 8-inch drums at the rear, with all brake lines, unions, flexibles and fluid replaced with Girling equipment.
+The Sebring Sprite registered 888 HPA was owned, tuned and raced by Beatrice Shilling, an aeronautical engineer now hailed a Second World War hero for making a small but life-saving improvement to the Rolls-Royce Merlin engines fitted to both the RAF's Hurricane and Spitfire fighter aircraft.
+These Healey Sebring Sprites were modified at The Cape Works, and from early 1960 also at the small workshop at the London showrooms in Grosvenor Street, where the Healey Speed Equipment Division was located, run by then-reigning British Rally Champion Sprinzel and with future F1 driver Paul Hawkins as chief mechanic.

-In 1957, John Sprinzel had founded the highly successful tuning firm Speedwell Performance Conversions Ltd, where he was joined by future Formula 1 World Champion Graham Hill.
-Speedwell developed a sleek, alloy-bodied Sprite coupe, the Speedwell GT, designed by aerodynamicist Frank Costin and built by Williams & Pritchard.
-However, in early 1960, Donald Healey managed to lure John Sprinzel away from Speedwell by inviting him to set up the Healey Speed Equipment Division at Grosvenor Street, with the added incentive of Healey works drives at both Sebring and Le Mans.
+In 1957, Sprinzel founded the successful tuning firm Speedwell Performance Conversions Ltd, where he was joined by future Formula 1 World Champion Graham Hill.
+Speedwell developed the Speedwell GT, a sleek, alloy-bodied Sprite coupe designed by aerodynamicist Frank Costin and built by Williams & Pritchard.
+In early 1960, Donald Healey managed to lure Sprinzel away from Speedwell by inviting him to set up the Healey Speed Equipment Division at Grosvenor Street, with the added incentive of Healey works drives at both Sebring and Le Mans.